-Welcome to my domain, presleyt.net.
-Family and friends come here for photos, travel experiences and "What are you doing" things.
-Pictures, slideshows and ‘image or text’ mouseovers are utilized through out this site.
-Travel stuff is listed here: Web Pages.
+Welcome to presleyt.net.
+Family and friends come here for photos, travel and "what are you doing" type things.
+Pictures, slideshows and ‘image and/or text’ mouseovers are utilized through out this site.
+Travel is listed here, click: Web Pages.

 |Green year around is better.|

 |Thanks to Forest Farm Nursery, Williams, Oregon, I now have a source of Golden Chinquapin!|

 |Direct Fuel Cell plants generate lots of clean Power.|

 |Palo Verde Nuclear Plant!|

 |The USA is a 300 year old "Republic".
 That means the federal government will "protect the country and it’s citizens" but, it’s citizens are expected to better themselves by themselves.
 Government control is maintained by casting your "Buck Stops Here" vote, vote, you must vote!|

 |Unless you’re a UFO you probably would not want this looking for you.|

 May all your shots land where you intended.